 Sleep plays an important role in good health and well–being throughout your life.
+Adults need around 8 hours sleep a night.

 The way you feel while you’re awake is partly dependent on what happens while you’re sleeping.
 During sleep, your body is working to support healthy brain function and maintain your physical health.
 In children and teens, sleep also helps support growth and development.
 Ensuring that you get the right amount of high quality sleep at the right times can help protect your mental and physical health, quality of life, and safety.